offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 sudo mkdir -p /opt/offen
 ```

 Untar the archive you downloaded and look for the binary called `offen-linux-amd64`.
-Put this in a subdirectory of `/opt/offen` that specifies its version.
+Put this file in a subdirectory of `/opt/offen` that specifies its version.
 This example is using the `v0.1.0-alpha.2` release:

 ```
-tar -xvz offen-v0.1.0-alpha.2.tar.gz
-md5sum -c checksums.txt # check that your download contains the expected files sudo mkdir -p /opt/offen/v0.1.0-alpha.2 sudo cp offen-linux-amd64 /opt/offen/v0.1.0-alpha.2
+mkdir offen-download && cd offen-download curl -L https://get.offen.dev | tar -xvz md5sum -c checksums.txt # check that your download contains the expected files sudo mkdir -p /opt/offen/v0.1.0-alpha.2 sudo cp offen-linux-amd64 /opt/offen/v0.1.0-alpha.2